csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

 THEN I have the most fit business model for me.

-6. As a Nahdet El Mahrousa employee,
+5. As a Nahdet El Mahrousa employee,
 I want to know what the startup entrepreneurs are currently concerning So that I can design services accordingly.
 Given I have no clue how to gather information about these entrepreneurs, WHEN I look at the statistics in the admin dashboard, THEN I will see which of our customers' problems is the most urgent to be resolved.

-6. As a startup entrepreneur in rural area,

 ----
 ## Intellectual Property Confidentiality Agreement